JdoubleU2/CareConnect/src/README.md

 ***

 ## This will be the source code for training our model.
-You will need two things to get started.
+You will need the following to get started.

 unsloth: https://github.com/unslothai/unsloth